communitiesuk/prsdb-webapp/ReadMe.md

 for integration tests that need to interact with a real database - for other tests the relevant repository beans should be mocked instead.

+You can run the unit tests by running the `verification\test` task from the Gradle tab in Intellij.

 ### Code structure

 #### Backend